If you don’t see your preferred webhook provider, you can request support for it.

 3. Configure Sonatype Nexus to send webhooks

-- On Create Webhook, enter your ngrok URL in URL (for example,
+- URL: your ngrok URL (for example,

 Run webhooks with Sonatype Nexus and ngrok